1

 Brand alignment

-Quick content creation
+Fast content creation (optional)

 Editable templates for the most-searched topics let merchants populate their Help Center fast (later replaced with AI articles).